-In a concerted effort to re-motivate ourselves after the recent round-Wales adventure I (stupidly) suggested that riding 100 miles a week would be a good way to get going again.
+In an effort to re-motivate ourselves after the recent round-Wales adventure, I (stupidly) suggested that riding 100 miles a week would be a good way to get going again.
 It might sound like a lot but some cyclists (err not us) do that in a day.
 Doing it over 7 days means that cycling becomes a regular part of our lives again, and is a decent enough mileage to have fitness benefits.

 Despite suggesting that we start this new challenge on Tuesday once the bank holiday was over, Amy was keen to start asap, right away, today.
 Ok then, let’s pick a route.